mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 So that is always the one piece of paper with the two aspects.
 If you see one, always there is a one, so-called *awareness*.
 But *un-awareness* is hidden behind.
 But it’s not separate; it’s already with it.

-And then in the next chapter, this book explains the *alayavijnana*.
-That is *alayavijnana*.
-Why we have to say that *tathāgatagarbha*, that is psychologically, *tathāgatagarbha* will be explained as *alayavijnana*. *Alayavijnana* is just one piece of paper with the two aspects, always.
+And then in the next chapter, this book explains the *ālāyavijñāna*.
+That is *ālāyavijñāna*.
+Why we have to say that *tathāgatagarbha*, that is psychologically, *tathāgatagarbha* will be explained as *ālāyavijñāna*. *Ālāyavijñāna* is just one piece of paper with the two aspects, always.
 And then always it is working, showing the back, showing the front.
 When you see the front, the whole world [is] front.
 The back of the piece of paper is hidden, so you cannot see it – but it’s there, always.
 That is the situation of oneness, okay? *[He chuckles.]* So it’s not one, it’s not two, in terms of common sense.
 Because it’s working, just like a falling leaf.

 **Someone:** Or like waves in water.